Interview with Geoff Mason, Content Director at Project One

 The more I learned the more I became interested.
 I had a light bulb moment – in today’s world, content marketing IS marketing – it’s the focus of all we must do to get people to know, like, trust and remember us.

-I had no idea how to go about shaping up this content marketing thing for Project One so I reached out to Valuable Content for help.”
+I had no idea how to go about shaping up this valuable content-fuelled business development approach for Project One so I reached out to Sonja and Sharon for help.”

 Qu: How have you put content marketing to work for Project One?

-Geoff: “So far we have got clear on our purpose and messaging, redesigned the website, launched a newsletter, and created a series of valuable guides, brochures, animations, a survey and infographics.
+Geoff: “So far we have conducted wide-ranging research with our clients and team and got clear on our purpose and messaging.
+We’ve redesigned the website, launched a newsletter and club, and created a series of valuable blogs, guides, brochures, animations, a survey and infographics.

 The wider team is contributing to ongoing content creation, and together we’re building a library of resources – on the website and in print – that everyone can share.

 All this content is raising our profile, and helping us have better conversations with potential new clients, deepen relationships with existing clients, and also proving incredibly valuable for recruitment.

 There’s a way to go, but it’s a really solid start and we’re seeing results already.”

 [Read details of the steps Geoff and the team went through in our Project One customer story.]